Oilfield discoveries at El Dorado and Smackover in 1920s launched the Arkansas petroleum industry.

 The oil-producing area of the Smackover field covered more than 25,000 acres.
 By 1925, it had become the largest-producing oil site in the world.
 The field will produce 583 million barrels of oil by 2001.

-According to geologists, the Fayetteville Shale, a 50-mile-wide formation across central Arkansas, promises large quantities of natural gas – and a new petroleum boom for the state.
-But the unconventional natural gas reservoir requires hydraulic fracturing.
+Thanks to advances in drilling technologies combined with hydraulic fracturing, the Fayetteville Shale (a 50-mile-wide formation across central Arkansas), added vast natural gas reserves — and launched a new petroleum boom for the state.

-Unlike traditional fields containing hydrocarbons in porous rock formations, shale holds natural gas in a fine-grained rock or “tight sands.”
-Until recently, most shale formations were not considered profitable areas for production.
+Unlike traditional fields containing hydrocarbons in porous formations, shale holds natural gas in a fine-grained rock or “tight sands.”
+Until the 1990s, drilling in most shale formations was not considered profitable for production.